collective/collective.playlist/README.rst

 The site is navigable while the player continues to play thanks to pjax [#f2]_.
 Pjax works with browsers that support the history.pushState() API.
 When the API isn't supported, Pjax goes into fallback mode (and it just does nothing).
 See Browser Support [#f3]_.

 The sticky footer is shown if and only if a published playlist exists.
-For a qualified user it's shown anyway.
+For a qualified user the player is shown even for an unpublished playlist.

 Pop Up Player
 -------------